 A team decides to play man or zone based a few factors.
 Some defenses don’t have a lot of choice, they don’t have corners who can play man, or safeties good enough to play zone.
 If they aren’t dreadful, they decide on the following.

 Case A: During film study, they determine a quarterback isn’t great.
-Like Blake Bortles.
-Or he’s an Alex Smith type and he forgets there are deep routes besides the go.
+Or he forgets there are deep routes besides the go.
 Zone is most likely.
 It uses less energy and is better against the short passes or ones off of feet.

-Case B: they’re playing Aaron Rodgers and Jordy Nelson.
+Case B: they’re playing Aaron Rodgers.
 Man.
 Rodgers can fit balls into tiny windows, and he’s damn good at not telegraphing where he’s going with the ball, so you can’t give him the space or he will serve you up with some fava beans and a nice Chianti.

 Case C: they’re playing Atlanta.
 Man and Zone and call the Marines because not only do they have a good QB and WR’s, but a great catching RB, too.
 They use every play in the book.

 Above is based on film study and what base defense they think will work best for most plays.
 Some defensive coaches throw the kitchen sink at an offense, and some times those sinks, hurt.
 Other times, the offense dodges it and lights the defense up time and time again.
 Scouting and tracking tendencies can be a very important concept to football.